Active

 listed on NYSE

-ABN AMRO Bank N.V. is a Dutch state-owned bank with headquarters in Amsterdam.
+ABN AMRO Bank N.V. is a Dutch commercial bank with headquarters in Amsterdam.
 Its origins date back to 1824.
 It was re-established, in its current form, in 2009 following the acquisition and break up of ABN AMRO Group by a banking consortium consisting of Royal Bank of Scotland Group, Santander and Fortis.
 ABN AMRO serves retail, private and commercial banking customers in the Netherlands and to a lesser extent in other markets, where it prioritises serving Dutch companies doing business abroad.
-It is also active internationally in areas where it claims to have substantial expertise, such as Energy, Commodities & Transportation (ECT) and ABN AMRO Clearing.
 Its private banking activities are focused on the Netherlands, Europe and Asia.

 ABN AMRO is linked to a number of companies and projects that BankTrack considers controversial (so called Dodgy Deals), e.g. as a current or past financier or through an expression of interest.
 The profiles below provide more details on the nature of ABN AMRO's link to these deals.